Skip to Content

 Psychosocial and Psychological Variables

-The experience of past traumatic events appears to be an important psychosocial risk factor associated with post-traumatic symptoms,[5,17,18] as was found in both early-stage and metastatic breast cancer.
-Previous trauma in combination with recent stressful life events was significantly related to post-traumatic symptoms.
+The experience of past traumatic events appears to be an important psychosocial risk factor associated with PTS symptoms,[5,15,16] as was found in both early-stage and metastatic breast cancer.
+Previous trauma in combination with recent stressful life events was significantly related to PTS symptoms.

-Other psychosocial risk factors such as premorbid psychopathology,[22,23] high levels of general psychologic distress, and dysfunctional coping and attributional styles [17,25,26] have been linked to a risk for PTSD in war veterans, Holocaust survivors, and other disaster victims.
-In addition, several investigators have linked predisposing genetic factors and other biologic factors (e.g., overly reactive hormonal systems and reduced hippocampal volume) to risk for PTSD.[28,29,30] Among social factors, the quality of the recovery environment, often measured in terms of social support, has been shown to affect risk for PTSD following exposure to combat and burn injury.
-The effect of threat to life and body integrity has been documented in samples of adults and families [1,4,14] but not children.
+Other psychosocial risk factors such as premorbid psychopathology,[20,21] high levels of general psychologic distress, and dysfunctional coping and attributional styles [15,23,24] have been linked to a risk for PTSD in war veterans, Holocaust survivors, and other disaster victims.
+In addition, several investigators have linked predisposing genetic factors and other biologic factors (e.g., overly reactive hormonal systems and reduced hippocampal volume) to risk for PTSD.[26,27,28] Among social factors, the quality of the recovery environment, often measured in terms of social support, has been shown to affect risk for PTSD following exposure to combat and burn injury.
+The effect of threat to life and body integrity has been documented in samples of adults and families [1,4,12] but not children.

-Greater perceived availability of social support is associated with fewer stress response symptoms in early-stage breast cancer patients [19,21] and in bone marrow transplant patients.
+Greater perceived availability of social support is associated with fewer stress response symptoms in patients with early-stage breast cancer [17,19] and in patients who have undergone bone marrow transplant.

 PTSD symptoms develop as a function of both classical conditioning and instrumental learning.
 Classical conditioning accounts for the fear responses elicited by various stimuli that are associated with the original traumatic event.
 Neutral stimuli (e.g., smells, sounds, and visual images) previously paired with the aversive stimuli (e.g., chemotherapy or painful procedures) eventually evoke anxiety, arousal, and fear when presented alone, even after the trauma has ended.
 Higher order conditioning and stimulus generalization account for the exacerbation and extension of symptoms to additional stimuli.
 Once established, PTSD symptoms are maintained through instrumental learning, that is, avoidant responses are reinforced because avoidance of the stimuli prevents unpleasant feelings and thoughts.

-The definition in the DSM-IV indicates that although PTSD symptoms usually begin within the first 3 months after trauma, there may be a delay of months or even years before symptoms appear.[2,3] These findings support the necessity for long-term monitoring of survivors of cancer and their family members.
+The definition in the DSM-IV indicates that although PTSD symptoms usually begin within the first 3 months after trauma, there may be a delay of months or even years before symptoms appear.[1,4] These findings support the necessity for long-term monitoring of cancer survivors and their family members.

 At least one study found that individuals who have experienced a traumatic event may exhibit early symptoms without meeting the full criteria for a diagnosis of PTSD.
 Nonetheless, the appearance of these early symptoms was found to predict later development of full PTSD syndrome.
 These results lend further credence to the need for both repeated and long-term follow-up of individuals exposed to the trauma of cancer.
 (Refer to the PDQ summary on Adjustment to Cancer: Anxiety and Distress for further information.)